 There are two new publications on the effects of growth mindset interventions.
-The two articles analyze the same research literature via meta-analyses, but draw completely different conclusions.
-Macnamara & Burgoyne (2022) argue that growth mindset interventions hardly work; Burnette et al. (2022) found positive effects on academic outcomes, mental health and social functioning.
+The two articles analyze the same research literature via meta-analyses but draw completely different conclusions.
+Macnamara & Burgoyne (2022) argue that growth mindset interventions hardly work; Burnette et al. (2022) found positive effects on academic outcomes, mental health, and social functioning.
 How can this be?
-There is a simple and important explanation described in an article by Tipton et al (2022).
+There is a simple and important explanation described in an article by Tipton et al. (2022).

 1. Introduction: what is mindset theory?

-A growth mindset is the belief that by making effective effort you can get better at the things you would like to get better at.
+A growth mindset is the belief that by making effective efforts, you can get better at the things you would like to get better at.
 A fixed mindset is the belief that your abilities and traits are largely unchangeable.
-The mindset-meaning system reflects the interrelated different effects of different mindsets on the types of goals, beliefs about effort, attributions of adversity, and degree of persistence.
+The mindset-meaning system reflects the interrelated effects of different mindsets on the types of goals, beliefs about effort, attributions of adversity, and degree of persistence.